About this Program

 Admissions and Scholarships

-- Wells Fargo Tribal Resource and Environmental Stewardship Scholarship which will award five students in Cohort 3 of the Master of Tribal Resource and Environmental Stewardship (MTRES) program $5,000 each ($2,500 per year).
+- Wells Fargo Tribal Resource and Environmental Stewardship Scholarship awards five incoming students in the Master of Tribal Resource and Environmental Stewardship (MTRES) program $5,000 each ($2,500 per year).

 - Shakopee Mdewakanton Sioux Community (SMSC) Endowed Scholarship was established in 2008 through a generous gift from the Shakopee Mdewakanton Sioux Community.
 The SMSC scholarship program is designed to recruit and retain talented American Indian students with demonstrated financial need to the University of Minnesota.